As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How is a Moonstone Formed?

-The internal structure of moonstone, which is responsible for many of its unique properties, comes directly from the amazing process which forms it.
+The internal structure of moonstone, which is responsible for many of its unique properties, comes directly from the amazing process that forms it.

-Such a unique process is the result of the slightly different chemical properties of the specific feldspar varieties which form it.
+Such a unique process results from the slightly different chemical properties of the specific feldspar varieties that form it.

 Moonstone didn’t come from the Moon.
 It is formed on the Earth during magma cooling.
 Orthoclase and albite gradually solidify from the magma intergrowing with each other.
 As a result, the minerals create stacked, alternating layers that are responsible for the moonlight sheen we observe on the gemstone.